 - Test execution

-5) What are the points that are covered while planning phase of automation?
+5) What are the points covered while planning the phase of automation?

-During planning phase of automation things which must be taken in concern are
+During the planning phase of automation, things that must be taken into concern are:

-- Preparing Grant Chart of Project timelines for test script development & execution.
+- Preparing Gantt Chart of Project timelines for test script development & execution.

-6) In what condition we cannot use automation testing for the Agile method?
+6) In what condition you can’t use automation testing for the Agile method?

-Automation testing is not useful for agile methods in following conditions
+Automation testing is not helpful for agile methods in the following conditions:

-- When Exhaustive level of documentation is required in Agile
+- When an exhaustive level of documentation is required in Agile.

-- Only suitable for those regression tests during agile testing like continuous integration
+- Only suitable for regression tests during agile testing, like continuous integration.

 - Good debugging facility